DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 [^49]: As Goldie, a London DJ, puts it: ‘We have to take it forwards and
     take the drums ’n’ bass and push it and push it and push it.
 I remember when we were saying that it couldn’t be pushed anymore.
-    It’s been pushed tenfold since then...’
-Tony Marcus, ‘The War is Over’, *Mixmag* (August 1995), p.
+    It’s been pushed tenfold since then…’ Tony Marcus, ‘The War is Over’, *Mixmag* (August 1995), p.
 46.

 [^50]: For information on Antirom and *J’s Joint*, see the Antirom and